 You will always notice a good deadlifter in the crowd.
 Good deadlifter is a lucky possessor of massive traps, shoulders, lats, forearms and legs.
 And these are just visible bonuses.
 Good deadlifter (not stupid deadlifter) is a possessor of strong and healthy posterior chain.
 And posterior chain is one of the main muscles in your body if your goal is strength and performance.
 Strongmen use to say: “If you want strength then train your back”.
 Forget about curls and crunches.
 Leave them for sissies.
 Build your back and get big and strong!

-If I were on uninhabited island and I were doomed to do only one exercise it definitely would be the deadlift.
-Its results are proven by centuries and it has the most impact on muscle building and overall strength gains.
-And of course it's one of my favorite exercises (: But there is one little problem.
-There is no barbell and no plates on this island.
-There's only sand and your thick-cloth bag around.
+If I were on uninhabited island and doomed to do only one exercise, it definitely would be the deadlift.
+[UPDATE: based on my current experience, I’d say that my pick would be the Handstand Push-Up with all its variations] Its results are proven by centuries and it has the most impact on muscle building and overall strength gains.
+And, of course, because it’s one of my favorite exercises.
+But there is one little problem.
+As a rule, there are no barbells and plates on islands.
+There is only sand and, if you’re lucky, a thick-cloth bag around.
 No big deal.
 Shoulder it!

 Shouldering is as old as sandbags are.
-Oldtime strongmen used to shoulder great poundages in order to build tremendous strength.
-The strongest of them could shoulder 100 kg (225 lbs) sandbag with one arm!
-I doubt that there are any men today who could replicate this feat of strength.
-Sandbag shouldering is lost feat of strength but it is definitely worth of returning.
-And I'm here to make it happen (:
+Old-time strongmen used to shoulder great poundage in order to build tremendous strength.
+The strongest of them could shoulder a 100 kg (225 lbs) sandbag with one arm!
+I doubt that there are any men today who can replicate this feat of strength.
+Sandbag shouldering is lost feat of strength, but it is definitely worth rediscovering.
+And I’m here to make that happen.